PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 Key Insights from Professional Benchmark Analysis

-5. Zero Collision Rate: All implementations maintain perfect uniqueness guarantees
+5. Zero Collision Rate: All implementations maintain perfect uniqueness guarantees (50k collision sample)

 Comprehensive PostgreSQL UUIDv7 performance analysis overview showing all implementations, latency distribution, and throughput comparison